Azure/iot_central_python_sample/README.md

 Features enabled in this sample:
   * Supports DPS with cached DPS credentials (to file system) so a DPS call is not needed every connection
+  * Supports symmetric key and X509 certificate DPS and hub connection
+  * Supports using group symmetric key to generate a device symmetric key
   * if connection fails with cached credentials falls back to re-call DPS
   * Supports device side registration of the device in IoT Central with auto-association to a device model
   * Illustrates sending telemetry to IoT Central